pwmarcz/zeus/README.md

   implementation](http://static.usenix.org/events/sec08/tech/full_papers/adida/adida.pdf) than Helios v.
 3.

-## Install
+## Installation

-Install Postgres (`postgres-server`, `libpq-dev`).

-Install the following libraries:

-    libgmp-dev libmpfr-dev libmpc-dev

-If necessary, create a Postgres user.
-Then create a database:
+Here is how to set up Zeus and database on your local machine.

+1. Set up environment variables: copy `.env.template` to `.env`, customize.

+2. If necessary: install PostgreSQL (e.g. `sudo apt install postgresql`), create user and database:

-    sudo -u postgres createuser -s $(whoami)
+        sudo -u postgres createuser zeus --pwprompt
-    createdb helios
+        createdb zeus --owner zeus

-Ensure you have Python 3.6 or later installed.

-Then, do the following:

-    python3 -m venv env/
-    . env/bin/activate
-    pip install -r requirements.txt

-This will create a virtualenv for you, activate it, and install all the required packages.

-Create a local Django settings file.
-This will be an unversioned file that you can then customize.

-    cp settings/local_template.py settings/local.py

-Run migrations:

-    python manage.py migrate

-Create an institution and admin user:
+3. Make sure PostgreSQL accepts connections from Docker:

+   * In `/etc/postgresql/.../main/postgresql.conf`, add Docker interface
+     address (172.17.0.1) to `listen_addresses`, e.g.:

+        listen_addresses = 'localhost,172.17.0.1'

+   * In `/etc/postgresql/.../main/pg_hba.conf`, add a line for Zeus to be able to connect from all Docker's networks:

+        # TYPE  DATABASE   USER  ADDRESS      METHOD
+        ...
+        host    zeus       zeus  172.0.0.0/8  md5

+   * Restart Postgres:

+        sudo systemctl restart postgresql.service

+   * Verify if you can connect from Docker:

+        docker run --rm -it postgres:latest psql -h 172.17.0.1 -U zeus zeus

+5. Set up the initial database: run migrations, create user and institution:

+        docker-compose run --rm dev bash

+        # inside the container:
         python manage.py manage_users --create-institution "ZEUS"
         python manage.py manage_users --create-user <username> --institution=1 --superuser

-## Run
+## Run (development)

-    python manage.py runserver 0.0.0.0:8000

-### Celery

-By default, in development all Celery tasks run synchronously.
-If you want to run a Celery worker, first disable this behaviour by editing `settings/local.py`:

-    CELERY_TASK_ALWAYS_EAGER = False

-You need to also install `redis` and make sure it's running on localhost.

-Then, run:

-    celery worker -A zeus.celery -l INFO
+To run Zeus locally:

+    docker-compose up

+This will run a Django development server under `localhost:8000`.
+It should reload automatically as you edit the code.
+The files will be mounted from host, so that all changes will be visible inside the container.

+To open a shell in the Docker container, for running additional commands:

+    docker-compose run --rm dev sh

-## Test
+## Run tests

-    pytest -v
+    docker-compose run --rm dev pytest -v

-## Python packages
+## Manage Python packages

 We use [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies: